libretro/RetroArch/README.md

 ## CRT 15Khz Resolution Switching

-CRT Switch res will turn on, on the fly.
-However, you will need to restart retroarch to disable it.
-With CRT SwitchRes enable Retroarch will start in 2560 x 480 @ 60.
+CRT SwitchRes will turn on, on the fly.
+However, you will need to restart RetroArch to disable it.
+With CRT SwitchRes enable RetroArch will start in 2560 x 480 @ 60.

-If you are running windows, before enabling the CRT SwitchRes options please make sure you have installed CRTEmudriver and installed some modelines.
-The minimum modelins for all games to switch correctly are:
+If you are running Windows, before enabling the CRT SwitchRes options please make sure you have installed CRTEmudriver and installed some modelines.
+The minimum modelines for all games to switch correctly are:

 - 2560 x 192 @ 60.000000
 - 2560 x 200 @ 60.000000